 The table definition has two concatenated elements(Type and Origin) in the row dimension.

-The ALL keyword summarizes across the associated elements which are Type and Origin.
+The ALL keyword summarizes across the associated elements: Type and Origin.

 Dollar Format(f=dollar8.) is used for Max and Min Statistics.